-2.2.2.18 The Forest Act 1996
+3.2.2.18 The Forest Act 1996

 The 1996 Forest Act repealed the 1937 legislation and was the legal basis for the organization and functioning of the Forestry Department.
-The Forestry Department is an independent entity established in 1942, subsequent to the Forest Division of the Department of Agriculture (1938) and the Forest Branch of the Lands Department (1937).
 In 1938, the Forest Branch gazetted some 78,800 hectares of Crown Lands as forest reserves, this making up more than 75% of the present day forest reserves.
 Following this, these reserve areas were added to by purchase, lease and other arrangements.
-Please see Figure 2-4 for the location of forest estates across the island.
+Please see Figure 3-4 for the location of forest estates across the island.